 - Lethargy and lack of energy

-During the first few uses, individuals might continue to take doses intentionally – which means that they choose to use the drug as opposed to their use being fueled by dependence and addiction.
-However, over time, users develop dependence which means their bodies get so used to the presence of the drug that they can no longer function without it.
+During the first few uses, individuals might continue to take doses intentionally – which means that they choose to use the drug instead of being fueled by dependence and addiction.
+However, over time, users develop support, which means their bodies get so used to the presence of the drug that they can no longer function without it.